Previous dayMarch 19, 2026Next day

 36.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.1 earthquake 7 km S of Saint Croix, U.S. Virgin Islands came in on March 19, 2026 at 22:33 UTC.
-This was a shallow crustal earthquake, focused at 36.3 km depth.
+Seismographs logged a magnitude 3.1 earthquake 7 km S of Saint Croix, U.S. Virgin Islands with origin time 22:33 UTC on March 19, 2026.
+The hypocenter lay at 36.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 17.660°, -64.735°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 17.660°N, -64.735°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19